rnixs/FiltersRegistry/README.md

 `/groups/metadata.json` — filters groups metadata.
 Each filter should belong to one of the groups.

+## Filters optimization

+For each filter, AdGuard compiles two versions: full and optimized.
+Optimized version is much more lightweight and does not contain rules which are not used at all or used rarely.
+Rules usage frequency comes from the collected [filter rules statistics](https://kb.adguard.com/en/general/filter-rules-statistics) (thanks to the volunteers who enabled it in their AdGuard).

+* `optimization_config.json` - defines the target for the optimization process.
+AdGuard will try to compress the lists by removing the most rarely used rules until the compression goal (defined in percents) is met.

 ## Filters localization

 If you want to help with filters translations, you can join us on Crowdin: https://crowdin.com/project/adguard-applications/en#/miscellaneous/filters-registry